 Build Storage Bin

-Cut the wood according to the build plans.
+Cut the wood according to the cut list in the build plans.

 Make sure your wood is straight and your cuts are at a 90 degree angle.

 Drill pocket holes in the sides of the side frame boards.
 Attach them to the front & back boards with pocket hole screws and wood glue to create a rectangle.

 Use clamps to ensure your rectangle is square.
 Check square by measuring corner to corner.
 If the measurements match, your box is square.
 If not, adjust as needed.

 Repeat so you have 2 rectangles.